acidonper/ocp-serverless-knative-setup/docs/knative-kafka-broker-sec.md

 ...
 ```

-- Create the trigger and the respective kafka service that receives the events
+- Create the trigger and the respective knative service that receives the events

 ```$bash
 oc apply -f files/kafka-sec/serverless-eventing-kafka-app.yaml